 To back up for a moment: Iron Man wasn’t actually part of Marvel’s original deal with Merrill Lynch.
 Neither was Thor.
 In 2004, they were each promised to other studios, but at the urging of Marvel Studios COO David Maisel, those deals were axed to give them more options as well as to lean into Maisel’s plan for a series of interconnected movies.

-So, Marvel Studios heads Avi Arad and Maisel along with president of production Kevin Feige had Iron Man, Thor, Captain America, Black Panther, Ant-Man, and the rest to choose from.
-They had enough money to adapt each character into their own individual movie, but they disagreed over who should be the first one up.
+Thanks to Merrill Lynch, there was enough money to adapt each character into their own individual movie, but they disagreed over who should be the first one up.
 Arad favored Captain America, thinking he had the best name recognition among the bunch.
 The others weren’t so sure.

 Ben Fritz’s book The Big Picture: The Fight for the Future of Movies describes what happened next: